 It doesn't have to be that way though.
 Today, you can kit your new PC out with a full suite of essential software without paying a penny.
-You don't have to sacrifice quality, either – these programs are all comparable with their paid-for counterparts, and most are open source projects developed by teams of enthusiastic, community-spirited coders who want to make great software accessible to everyone.
+You don't have to sacrifice quality, either – these programs are all packed with features comparable with their paid-for counterparts.

 Antivirus: BitDefender Antivirus Free Edition

 Windows 10 comes with its own security software in the form of Windows Defender.
 It’s a capable program, but not without a few limitations.
 Perhaps the most important of these is its sheer popularity; if nobody opts for a third-party program and Defender gains a monopoly on the antivirus market, it will become the number one target for criminals, putting millions of people at increased risk.
 It’s also lighter on features than many other free antivirus suites, including our preferred option – BitDefender Antivirus Free Edition.

 This excellent free security suite gives all-round protection from online threats, including viruses, ransomware, and spyware.
 Its detection rates are excellent (as verified in independent tests), and its hands-off approach means you can simply install it, then leave it to get on with protecting your PC without any further input.
 It's a superb security package, and our choice for protecting our own machines.

 Backup software: EaseUS ToDo Backup Free